The Best Fitness Tracker

 Did You Know?

-But each brands’ sensors are, essentially, all the same.
+Each brands’ sensors are pretty much all the same.

 Fitbit is currently being sued because, as plaintiffs claim, its heart rate monitors aren’t accurate.
-The plaintiffs aren’t exactly wrong: As our tests showed, the Fitbit heart rate monitor was off by more than two beats per minute — but none of the top contenders were totally accurate.
+The plaintiffs aren’t exactly wrong: As our tests showed, the Fitbit Charge 2 heart rate monitor was off by an average of about 15 beats per minute — but none of the top contenders were totally accurate.

 One could argue the disgruntled plaintiffs are missing the point: No company’s fitness trackers’ heart rate monitors are going to be 100 percent accurate, ever.
 Optical heart rate monitors are not nearly as accurate as chest strap monitors, and even commercial chest straps aren’t as accurate as what you’d find in a hospital or a professional sports training facility.
 Monitoring systems that maintain that level of accuracy and still fit into something the size of a watch would be prohibitively expensive.
 Just take your heart rate readings with a grain of salt — and if you require a system that is perfectly accurate, you’ll be better off talking with a doctor.